PLIF vs TLIF vs ALIF vs Lateral | Approach-Specific Advantages | Circumferential Support

 - Consider different approach

-Smoking cessation is the most important modifiable factor for fusion success.
+Smoking cessation is the most important modifiable factor for fusion success - a meta-analysis found smoking nearly doubled the nonunion risk (relative risk 1.91).
 Nicotine impairs osteoblast function and vascular ingrowth.
 Many surgeons require smoking cessation before elective fusion.

 Postoperative Care